MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 A dashboard represents a customized graphical view of some subset of one or more underlying semantic models. *Designers* build dashboards and share them with *business users*; either individually or as part of an app.
 If a *business user* is given permissions to a report, they can build their own dashboards too.
 A dashboard is a single canvas that has *tiles*, graphics, and text.

 Dashboards can look similar to a report page.
 You know that you're on a dashboard if you see a natural language query field in the upper left corner.
-Also, when you select a visual tile on a dashboard you jump to the underlying report or to a URL or to the natural language query that was used to create that tile.
+Also, when you select a visual tile on a dashboard, you jump to the underlying report or to a URL or to the natural language query that was used to create that tile.
 For more explanation, see [Reports versus dashboards](end-user-reports.md#dashboards-versus-reports).

   ![Screenshot of a sample dashboard](media/end-user-basic-concepts/power-bi-dashboard.png)

-A *tile* is a rendering of a visual that a designer *pins*, for example, from a report to a dashboard.
-Most pinned tiles show a [visualization](end-user-visualizations.md) that a designer created from a semantic model, saved in a report, and then pinned to that dashboard.
-A tile can also contain an entire report page and can contain live streaming data or a video.
+Typically, a *tile* is pinned from a report.
+Most pinned tiles show a [visualization](end-user-visualizations.md) that a *designer* created from a semantic model, saved in a report, and then pinned to that dashboard.
+A tile can also contain an entire report page, can contain live streaming data, or a video.
 There are many ways that *designers* add tiles to dashboards, too many to cover in this overview article.
 To learn more, see [Dashboard tiles in Power BI](end-user-tiles.md).

 *Business users* can't edit dashboards.
-You can however add comments, view related data, set it as a favorite, subscribe, and more.
+You can however add comments, view related data, subscribe, and more.

 What are some purposes for dashboards?
 Here are just a few:

-- To see, in one glance, all the information needed to make decisions
+- To see, in one glance, all the information needed to make a decision

-- To monitor the most-important information about your business
+- To distill and monitor the most-important information about your business

-- To ensure all colleagues are on the same page; viewing and using the same information
+- To ensure all colleagues are on the same page; viewing and using the same data

 - To monitor the health of a business or product or business unit or marketing campaign, and so on

-- To create a personalized view of a larger dashboard, all the metrics that matter to you
+- To create a personalized view of a larger dashboard, containing all the metrics that matter to you

 **ONE** dashboard...